 The Company does not have a fixed dividend policy at present.
 The declaration and payment of dividends by the Company from time to time is subject to many factors, including but not limited to, the Company's results of operations, cash flows and financial position, the Company's expansion requirements and working capital requirements.
-The Company did not declare dividends for FY2019 due to the losses recorded, as well as the conditions in which it operates in remains challenging and competitive and a conservative approach to cash flow would be prudent.
+The Company did not declare dividends for FY2020 due to the losses recorded, as well as the conditions in which it operates in remains challenging and competitive and a conservative approach to cash flow was undertaken for prudence.